Kathryn McGuire: Career

 McGuire did not advance to leading-lady status in dramas, because of her height (about 5 feet tall).
 However, this circumstance made her an ideal foil for the era's comedy stars, themselves slight in stature.
 She is probably best remembered today for her ingenue roles opposite Buster Keaton in Sherlock Jr. and The Navigator (both 1924).
 By the late 1920s she was working steadily for Educational Pictures in two-reel comedies, opposite Charley Bowers or Lupino Lane.
 She left Educational in 1930, as did Lane.

 Personal life

 On September 18, 1927, McGuire married George W. Landy, a studio publicity director, in Hollywood.
 Their marriage ended in 1955 upon his death.
 They had a daughter, born July 14, 1936.

 After her husband's death, McGuire returned briefly to acting, playing character roles on television.

 Death

-McGuire died of cancer in 1978, at age 74, in Los Angeles, California.
-She was survived by a daughter and a sister.
+McGuire died of cancer in 1978 at age 74 in Los Angeles.
+She was survived by her daughter and a sister.